gabrieldemarmiesse/python-on-whales/README.md

 implementing new features much easier and safer.
 For example, it's [unlikely that docker-py supports Buildx/buildkit](https://github.com/docker/docker-py/issues/2230#issuecomment-454344497) anytime soon because rewriting a large Go codebase in Python is hard work.

+## Where is the project now?
+Where is it going?

+Currently, about 75% of the Docker CLI API is covered.
+Of course the most used functions were done first: docker run, docker pull, docker push, docker build (with buildx), docker volume...

+The main parts missing are Docker swarm support, Docker buildx builders management, and a better inspection of Docker objects like volumes and images (for Docker containers, the inspection is pretty good).

+This project aims at a 100% feature parity between the Docker CLI and Python on whales.

+This includes Docker buildx, Docker app, Docker Swarm, Docker stacks and Docker compose.

+You can consider that this software is in beta, some small API changes are still possible.